codacy/docs/docs/organizations/managing-security-and-risk.md

 ### Activity history

-The **Activity history** graph shows weekly counts of open and closed findings over the past three months, overlaid on the overall open findings trend.
+The **Activity history** graph shows weekly counts of open, closed, ignored and unignored findings over the past three months, overlaid on the overall open findings trend.
 It complements the **Open findings history** graph with more information, such as the volume of findings addressed each week and a visual representation of the new/closed ratio.

 To filter the graph by finding severity, use the drop-down in the top right-hand corner of the panel.